jbzdarkid/witness-trainer/README.md

 - Disable challenge time limit
   * This setting is useful for practicing the challenge, if you are a newer runner.
 It is important to practice all the way through the challenge, especially since the harder parts are at the end.
   * Note that this does not remove the music, so you can still keep track of if you're finishing within the normal timer.
-- Save Position (and Load Position) [Hotkeys: Control-P and Shift-Control-P]
+- Save Position (and Load Position)
   * Useful to test running times between locations.
   * Also useful for practicing extreme distance snipes, where angles are important (such as the mountaintop redirect snipe)
   * X represents your horizontal position (-X = west towards symmetry, +X = east towards mountain)